rust-lang/rust-project-goals/src/2025h1/cargo-plumbing.md

 We can evaluate those commands in the future as they tend to still build off of these same core primitives.

-At minimum, later commands in the process would accept output from earlier commands, allowing the caller to either replace commands (e.g. custom depedency resolver) or customize the output (e.g. remove `dev-dependencies` from manifests).
+At minimum, later commands in the process would accept output from earlier commands, allowing the caller to either replace commands (e.g. custom dependency resolver) or customize the output (e.g. remove `dev-dependencies` from manifests).

-Encapsulating stabilized file formats can serve as a starting point for output schemas as we already output those and have to deal with stability guarentees around these.
+Encapsulating stabilized file formats can serve as a starting point for output schemas as we already output those and have to deal with stability guarantees around these.

 Between planning a build and executing abuild is likely to look like